-3.2 Sne cific Criteria including:
+3.2 Specific Criteria including:

-3.2 Spc Information gathering and advice
+3.2.1

-3.2 By-catch and discards
+3.2.2 By-catch and discards

-3.2 ,
+3.2.3 Habitat Considerations

-3.2
+3.2.4 Foodweb Considerations

-3.2
+3.2.5 Precautionary Considerations

-The status of bycatch and associated species has been detailed in the previous clause.
-Spotted wolffish is depleted and subject to corrective actions to reverse the trend.
-Vulnerable species effects are considered generally limited and not significantly affecting any of the species listed by OSPAR, or the marine mammals and seabirds regularly caught in the gillnet fisheries (mostly in lumpfish).
 According to section 2 of Act no. 57/1996, concerning the treatment of commercial marine stocks, discard of catches (although with minor exceptions) is prohibited, hence the very vast majority if not all catches are landed.
 Actual discards are illegal and considered relatively small in Icelandic waters.
 Discarding violations are subject to penalty ranging from ISK 400K to 8M.
 One feature of this ban is that it has some inbuilt flexibility, as any 5% of demersal catches from a fishing trip (called VS catch), irrespective of fish species or size, may be excluded from quota restriction (which means that VS catches are additional to the TAC).
 On sale of VS catches in public fish markets 20% of the revenue generated is paid to the vessel with the remaining 80% going to a designated research and development fund (the VS fund, under the auspices of the Ministry).
 A maximum of 20% return on VS catches means that there are limited incentives for fishermen to land such catches.
-Key habitat considerations are listed in the yearly ICES ecosystem report for the Icelandic waters, the last of which was published in December 2020 .
+Key habitat considerations are listed in the yearly ICES ecosystem report for the Icelandic waters, the last of which was published in 2022.
 Key findings summarised in the report highlight that using vessel monitoring system (VMS) and logbook data ICES estimates that mobile bottom trawls used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 132,485 km2 of the Icelandic ecoregion in 2018, corresponding to ca. 17.5 % of the ecoregion's spatial extent.
 Extensive spatial closures are also shown in the region.
-Foodweb considerations for cod largely depend on its relationship to its mains prey species, cape
+Foodweb considerations for cod largely depend on its relationship to its mains prey species, capelin, which has been shown to be relatively healthy in 2022 as per MFRI stock assessment and advice (see in Figure 41).
+Precautionary considerations are integrated in the management of associated and non- target species.

-Referenc Please refer to the footnotes and references in the text above, the summary/background section and the Reference section at the end of this document.
+Refe erences: Please refer to the footnotes and references in the text above, the summary/background section and the Reference section at the end of this document.

-nt of continuing consistency F Fishery Standard The fishery continues to remain consistent with the standard.
+f continuing consistency hery Standard The fishery continues to remain consistent with the standard.